mankeyboy/ASR-FeatExt-OpenCL/README.md

 ### Automatic Speech Recognition Feature Extraction Using OpenCL Improvements

-Implemented using Intel OpenCL SDK and with no other prerequisites apart from libsndfile for wav file read.
+Implemented using Intel OpenCL SDK.

+Prerequisites:
+	libsndfile
+	AppleFFT(For the OpenCL FFT.
+Everything needed has already been added to the repo and code.
+No modifications necessary) FFTW(Pure CPU run for benchmarking an OpenCL run) Intel OpenCL SDK, with 2.1 support preferable.
+Run in x86 mode for Intel GPU support.

 P.S: Benchmarking features have been planned, at least against an existing pure CPU based implementation using FFTW library for CPU based FFT.
 For running that, it will obviously become a prerequisite.
 Until you specifically want to use it, I'm trying to keep it free from that pre requisite.

-Links, methodology and details to be added soon
+Links, methodology and details to be added soon.